tawilkinson/tawilkinson/index.md

 I am working on short Sci-Fi stories and speculative fiction set in the real world which are hosted on this website.

-**Sci-Fi Influences:** Joss Whedon, H. G. Wells, Isaac Asimov.
+**Sci-Fi Influences:** H. G. Wells, Isaac Asimov, Alistair Reynolds.

 ## [Fantasy](/writing)

 I am working on short and longer Fantasy stories which will appear at on this site soon.

 **Fantasy Influences:** J.R.R.
-Tolkien, George R. R. Martin, Neil Gaiman, B. A. Dearsley, H. P. Lovecraft.
+Tolkien, N. K. Jemisin, Neil Gaiman, B. A. Dearsley, H. P. Lovecraft.